AnalyticsKhizran/Global-Superstore-Project--Capstone-1-/README.md

-# Global-Superstore-Project--Capstone-1-
+# Market Trend Analysis for E-Commerce
 INTRODUCTION

-First Capstone Project, After completing my data analysis training with Digitaley Drive.
-The project is an assessment based to test my skills in data analysis.
+The project is an assessment based on market trends for an E-commerce business, insightful solutions were proffered.

 Problem Statement
 Question 1.